lixilinx/FilterbanksBestPractices/README.md

 From top to bottom, we have 1) the prototype filter; 2) the four cosine modulation sequences; 3) the four modulated filters, i.e., element-wise products between the prototype filter and modulation sequences; 4) frequency responses of the four modulated filters.
 We see that these four filters cover the whole frequency range nicely.

 [These examples](https://github.com/lixilinx/FilterbanksBestPractices/tree/main#special-designs-wavelet-quadrature-mirror-filter-qmf-customized-nonsubsampled-and-nonuniform-filterbanks) illustrate a few special designs.
-They also are good for explaining the concept of filterbank.
+They also are good for explaining the concept of filterbank due to either their simplicity or design transparency.

 Here, I mainly focus on the DFT modulated filterbanks.
 Still, all these modulated filterbanks share the same math, and only difference in modulation sequences.
 Notably, 1) the periodicity of modulation sequences induces the polyphase structure; 2) trigonometric modulation series make FFT like fast algorithms possible.

 ### MIRROR symmetry if latency is unconcerned

 [This script](https://github.com/lixilinx/PracticalFilterbanks/blob/main/mirror_design_for_latency_insensitive_applications.m) generates the following design for applications insensitive to latency.
 With symmetry setting either [1;0;0] or [0;0;0], the code finds this optimal design where analysis and synthesis filters mirror each other.
-Forcing symmetry=[-1;0;0] (analysis filter equals synthesis filter) leads to noticeable worse design as the resultant filter is symmetric, thus halves the design freedoms.
+Forcing symmetry=[-1;0;0] (analysis filter equals synthesis filter) leads to noticeable worse design as the resultant filter is symmetric, thus halves the continuous design freedoms.

 <img src="https://github.com/lixilinx/Best-practices-for-filterbanks/blob/main/mirror_design_time.svg" width="400" />
 <img src="https://github.com/lixilinx/Best-practices-for-filterbanks/blob/main/mirror_design_frequency.svg" width="400" />

 ### SAME symmetry if low latency is crucial

-[This script](https://github.com/lixilinx/PracticalFilterbanks/blob/main/low_latency_design_for_aec.m) generates the following low latency design with symmetry=[-1;0;0], which suits realtime processings like acoustic echo cancellation (AEC), beamforming (BF), noise suppression (NS), etc.
+[This script](https://github.com/lixilinx/PracticalFilterbanks/blob/main/low_latency_design_for_aec.m) generates the following low latency design with symmetry=[-1;0;0], which suits realtime processings like acoustic echo cancellation (AEC), beamforming (BF), noise suppression (NS), etc. Clearly, MIRROR symmetry is incompatible with the low latency requirement.

 I gradually increase filter length until overshoot, i.e., bumpy mainlobe, arises.
 Another strategy is to start from a large filter length, and then gradually increase lambda to damp the overshoot if there is.